Rochester Opera House: History

 It took more than a decade for another attempt to be made to restore the opera house.
 In 1996, after Mayor Harvey Bernier Jr. took office, restoration continued.
 Restoration focused mostly on bringing the unique flooring back to working condition, restoring the original stenciling, and bringing the opera house back to its original state.
 After only an impressive eighteen months, with over $300,000 of donated money and goods (above what the city had already agreed to pay), and ten thousand hours of volunteer labor, the Rochester Opera House restoration was completed.
 Following nearly a quarter century of dormancy, the opera house reopened its doors to the public in 1997.

 Current activities

 The Rochester Opera House is a very important architectural and historical building.
 While also housing the city hall, it has been a vital part of most all the important historical moments in Rochester, New Hampshire.
 To this day, it is still a center for politics and entertainment in the community.

 As well as being an important building for entertainment in Rochester, the Rochester Opera House is a hub for political activity in the city.
-The opera house has hosted speeches by numerous politicians and famous individuals including Pete Buttigieg, Barack Obama, John McCain, and Bill and Hillary Clinton.
+The opera house has hosted speeches by numerous politicians and famous individuals including Pete Buttigieg, Barack Obama, John McCain, Bill and Hillary Clinton, and Donald Trump.

 After celebrating its 100th anniversary in 2008, the Rochester Opera House is still in operation today.
 Restored to look like it did over ninety years ago, the opera house offers the visitor a unique viewing experience.